uwdata/boba/tutorial/rules.md

 Boba also has a few reserved variables, all starting with an underscore.
-These variables represent predefined values and you do not need to supply options for them in the JSON file:
+These variables represent predefined values and you do not need to supply options for them in the Boba config:
 1. `{{_n}}` represents the universe number, namely the number attached to the generated universe file.
 It's useful for creating a separate filename for outputting a separate file in each universe.